VADERASU/Choropleths-Attribute-Uncertainty/README.md

 ### Bivariate Classification

-To arrive to the state shown at video 03:00 by using the top-right button ‘File’ to load the ‘Election Data’ and clicking the ‘Cluster Parameters’ button.
+To arrive to the state shown at video 03:00 by using the top-right button ‘File’ to load the ‘Election’ and clicking the ‘Cluster Parameters’ button.

 ### Multivariate Classification

-To arrive to the state shown at video 05:15 by using the top-right button ‘File’ to load the ‘Election Data’ and clicking the ‘Cluster Parameters’ button.
+To arrive to the state shown at video 05:15 by using the top-right button ‘File’ to load the ‘Election’ and clicking the ‘Cluster Parameters’ button.

 ##Data